Deaf and Hard of Hearing

 If you do not show up for a class, your Interpreters/ RTC and, or Notetakers and will wait 15 minutes for an hour class and 30 minutes for classes over an hour.

-If you "NO SHOW" for a class and/or tutoring session 2 times in a row and do not inform Deaf Services, your services will be suspended for that class.
-If you would like services reinstated, you will need to make an appointment with your counselor.
+If you "NO SHOW" for a class and/or tutoring session 2 times in a row and do not inform Deaf Services, your services will be temporarily put on hold for that class until you meet with a DSPS counselor.

 A deaf student has the right to request an interpreter for tests and quizzes.
 The interpreter never provides assistance answering the questions.